 2017 The Automobile photo shoot at the Brabazon hangar

-This month’s Automobile magazine contains a lovely article by Simon Charlesworth on the Michael Barton 406S and Peter Mann’s 406 Zagato.
+The Feb.
+2017 issue of the Automobile magazine contains a lovely article by Simon Charlesworth on the Michael Barton 406S and Peter Mann’s 406 Zagato.
 And the Zagato has pride of place as a cover photograph.

 After some months of investigation.
 I was able to find out who to ask for permission to use the historic apron outside the Brabazon hangar.
 This is not a simple matter as BAE Systems, Airbus, Rolls-Royce, and other firms’ sites are aggregated together in this part of Filton.